buttplugio/buttplug/spec/CONTRIBUTING.md

 If you find a problem in a project, please do not hesitate to tell us.

+- If you find a security bug, please email [admin@metafetish.com](mailto:admin@metafetish.com) immediately, and we will work with you to resolve it and get the information out to the community ASAP.
+- For all other bugs:
   - If you have a github account, filing a github issue on the project.
   - Otherwise, make a post on the message board in the appropriate category, or on the General category if a proper category does not exist.

 In the issue or post, you should let us know: